How to Choose Whether to Make or Buy in Manufacturing

 Manufacturers often grapple with the decision to produce a component in-house or purchase from an outside vendor.
-Ultimately the decision to outsource a portion of the value chain should be carefully examined and scored against both qualitative and quantitative measurements.
+Ultimately, the decision to outsource a portion of the value chain should be carefully examined and scored against qualitative and quantitative measurements.

-While vertical integration has its advantages – less dependency on suppliers, manage quality – there are some challenges such as capital investment and labor management.
-At times, decisions to dismantle vertical integration are made in lieu of efforts to improve an inefficient manufacturing process.
-Making a decision based on gut-feelings or opinions that are not supported by financial data is careless and costly.
+While vertical integration has advantages – less dependency on suppliers and managed quality – there are challenges, such as capital investment and labor management.
+Sometimes, decisions to dismantle vertical integration are made instead of efforts to improve an inefficient manufacturing process.
+Making a decision based on gut feelings or opinions not supported by financial data is careless and costly.

-Prior to calculating the cost implications of outsourcing a particular item, the company should weigh the qualitative determinants in the options.
-In the 2003 book, World Class Supply Management, the authors suggest that items that fit under one of the following three categories are strategic in nature and should be internally produced:
+Before calculating the cost implications of outsourcing a particular item, the company should weigh the qualitative determinants in the options.
+In the 2003 book World Class Supply Management, the authors suggest that items that fit under one of the following three categories are strategic and should be internally produced:

 - The item is critical to customer differentiation (e.g., "Made in America")

 - The item requires specialized designs and manufacturing skills, and

 - The item fits well within the firm's core competencies